 Above: The outer wrap wire remains in contact with the entire surface of a round core string.

 Nowadays, whilst most manufacturers lean towards producing hex core strings (more on that below) round core sets are still available with brands such as Thomastik, Pyramid, Martin and DR still very much flying the flag.
 In fact Michigan based string manufacturer GHS’ flagship electric string line (GHS Boomers) are primarily wound on round cores which in the modern era of string building is quite unusual.

 Hex Core Strings

-As you will have probably guessed, instead of being circular, the core of a hex core string is shaped like a hexagon with 6 sides and 6 corners.
-Because of its shape, the outer wrap wire doesn’t make complete contact with the core’s entire surface, instead it digs into its corners.
+As you will have probably guessed, instead of being circular, the central core of a hex core string is shaped like a hexagon with 6 sides and 6 corners.
+Because of its shape, the outer wrap wire doesn’t make complete contact with the core’s entire surface, instead during the manufacturing process, the wrap wire digs into these six corners.

 Above: As you can see the wrap wire only makes contact with the hex core’s six corners rather than being in complete contact with its entire outer surface.

 Hex core strings are more or less the norm nowadays when it comes to the manufacturing of guitar strings.
 Most of the popular brands you see on our website including D’Addario, Ernie Ball, Elixir and Rotosound all favour a steel hex core for all of their strings whether they be for electric guitar, acoustic guitar or bass guitar.

 So what’s better, Hex Core or Round Core strings?